Aiven-Open/journalpump/README.rst

 ``kafka_topic`` (default ``null``)

-Which Kafka topic do you want the kafkajournalpump to write to.
+Which Kafka topic do you want the journalpump to write to.

 ``kafka_address`` (default ``null``)